RaDangelo/jobsity-calendar/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.0-rc.0.

+## Open Weather Map API

+The API Key used to access the Weather Information is `e4e12be880c5fc1978be0be8c168a497`.

+## Installing Dependencies

+Run `npm install` to install the dependencies registered in the package.json file.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.